Fl0p/HUEMCP/README.md

 ### Future Plans

-Migration to [hue-sync](https://github.com/jdmg94/Hue-Sync) library is planned, which will provide:
+Migration to [node-hue-api](https://github.com/peter-murray/node-hue-api) library is planned, which will provide:
 - TypeScript implementation of Philips Hue API v2
-- HTTPS support with proper certificate validation
+- Complete API coverage with type definitions
+- Scene management and scheduling
-- Entertainment API for streaming colors to gradient lightstrips
+- Entertainment API for streaming colors
 - Enhanced performance and features

-For detailed information about the hue-sync library, see [Hue-Sync Documentation](./docs/hue-sync.md).

 ## Documentation